Ayyappan-Subramanian/siem-privileged-identity-detection/readme.md

 # Privileged Identity Misuse Detection — SIEM Project

-**Purpose:** Splunk-based detection system in a virtual environment, ingesting logs from Active Directory/LDAP to monitor for privileged identity misuse
+**Purpose:** Splunk-based detection system in a virtual environment, ingesting logs from AD/LDAP to monitor for privileged identity misuse

 ## Table of Contents